 Storytime Issue 34 is out now and we’re excited to reveal our very first superhero cover, starring Olivia and the coolest supermarket in the world!
 But there’s more than one hero in this issue – we’ve also got a gorilla guitar hero, a hippo-swinging shaman, a smart brother who outwits his lazy twin, and a Sioux spirit who saves a whole nation.
 Yup, our latest Storytime is packed with inspiring, funny and heroic stories from all over the world!
-Find out more about it here).
+Find out more about it here.

-Nana Miriam and the Hippo is a fantastic folk tale from Nigeria, which tells of a smart girl who overcomes a demon hippo to save her village – and when we say ‘overcome’, we mean well and truly gives it the boot!
+Nana Miriam and the Hippo is a fantastic folk tale from Nigeria.
+It tells of a smart girl who overcomes a demon hippo to save her village.
+When we say ‘overcome’, we mean she well and truly gives it the boot!
+And in the most magical way.
 Kids will love the ending.
-Illustrations are by Bruno Liance, who is well known for his illustrations for a children’s book on Nina Simone.
+Bruno Liance created the illustrations.
+Bruno is well known for his illustrations for a beautiful children’s book on Nina Simone.

 The Bees and Jupiter is a great fable with a clear message, and it’s illustrated by Susanna Rumiz.
 What a fabulous Jupiter she’s given us!
 This fable works well in short story sessions with environmental themes, so is perfect for Eco Schools and Forest Schools.

 We’re racing through the animal alphabet in Alphabet Zoo, and we’ve reached letter G!
 This time, we’ve got groovy gorillas, girl-fan geckos, blue gnus and gorgeous giraffes!
 Art is by our regular contributor, Tim Budgen.
 We think he enjoyed conjuring up the gorilla rock band!
 Don’t forget to download our Alphabet Zoo Factsheet Pack and keep collecting our posters too – they’re starting to look really good lined up together.

 All this, plus the usual puzzles and activities throughout the magazine.
 We’ve also got a brilliant monthly competition to win copies of our Books of the Month.
-This time, we have the gorgeous Sun by Sam Usher (Templar Publishing) and the extraordinary Leaf by Sandra Dieckmann (Flying Eye Books).
-They’re both wonderful books AND you can win a limited edition, hand-foiled, signed print from Sandra Dieckmann – it’s an absolute stunner.
+This time, we have Sun by Sam Usher (Templar Publishing) and Leaf by Sandra Dieckmann (Flying Eye Books).
+They’re both wonderful books.
+Plus, you can win a limited edition, hand-foiled, signed print from Sandra Dieckmann – it’s an absolute stunner.
 You can enter our competition here.
 Good luck!